kschlichter/Home-Assistant-Inovelli-Effects-and-Colors/README.md

     * "Blueprints" near the top in a horizontal menu.
     * "Inovelli LED Settings and Effects Blueprint" to open a new screen with the configuration options.
     * Use the UI to set static parameters.
-      * These cannot be changed dynamically in automations (at least I don't know how, so if you see a blueprint that does this, let me know and I'll learn something new)
+      * **These cannot be changed dynamically in automations** (at least I don't know how, so if you see a blueprint that does this, let me know and I'll learn something new)
     * Click the blue "Save Script" button in the lower-right corner of the screen.
     * Give your script a name (e.g. bedroom_night) and click "rename"
     * Call it from an automation with `service: script.bedroom_night`
-    * Repeat the above steps for each version of the script you want to have.
+    * **Repeat the above steps for each version of the script you want to have.
+You cannot change these values in an automation service call.**

 <a href="https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fkschlichter%2FHome-Assistant-Inovelli-Effects-and-Colors%2Fblob%2Fmaster%2Fblueprints%2Fscript%2Fkschlichter%2Finovelli_led_blueprint.yaml" target="_blank" rel="noreferrer noopener"><img src="https://my.home-assistant.io/badges/blueprint_import.svg" alt="Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled." /></a>